sapegin/washingcode-book/manuscript/120_Linting.md

 #### Clean up rules regularly

-If developers often disable a particular lint rule using special comments (like `eslint-disable`), we should probably remove this rule.
+If developers often disable a particular linter rule using special comments (like `eslint-disable`), we should probably remove this rule.

 Consider this example: